hmcts/finrem-ccd-definitions/README.md

 # finrem-ccd-definitions
-Financial Remedy configuration definitions for CCD
+Financial Remedy configuration definitions for CCD.

+This allows for the FR CCD Config to be easily edited and stored in Github as JSON rather than version controlled in Confluence as Xlsx files.

 ## Note: For now until we remove the Judge's usernames and email addresses this Github Repo must remain Private